ftena/nodejs-snippets/README.md

 # Useful info

+## Installing dependencies

-## If a project has a package.json file, by running it will install everything the project needs, in the node_modules folder, creating it if it's not existing already:
+If a project has a package.json file, by running it will install everything the project needs, in the node_modules folder, creating it if it's not existing already:

  npm install

-## You can also install a specific package by running
+You can also install a specific package by running

  npm install <package-name>